Last Updated on July 7, 2022

 Fruit made up a significant part of our diet, as the plastic bags or cups of fruit are faster, cheaper and healthier than any other ‘fast food’.
 For less than $1 you get a big cup filled with pineapple, watermelon or papaya.
 We found this mouth-watering strawberry-banana mix, topped with cream, in Todos Santos, Guatemala, for 5 Quetzales, or $0.60.

-If you’ve traveled through Central America, we’d love to know your favorite foods!
+If you’ve traveled through the region, we’d love to know your favorite food in Central America!
 If you’ve traveled to South America, do you have any suggestions for us for when we finally get there?